node-red-contrib-shelly 11.5.1

 callback mode vs polling mode

 Unlike generation 2 devices which support scripts the older generation 1 supports only webhooks which are very limited.
 You can always use polling mode, but some devices like sensors and buttons often sleep to safe energy.
 In this state the node can not reach the shelly in the local network.
 This results in a polling error which is not a problem, but often generates confusion when the user sees error messages in the node-red debugger or console.
 To avoid this you can try to enable callback mode.
 In callback mode a webhook is configured to the shelly which notifies to the node when sensor data changed.
 The node needs to open a network port to be able to receive these messages.
 You must configure this network port, make sure that it is not already in use.
 If node-red runs inside a docker container or any other bridged network then you should also configure the hostname under that the shelly device can reach the node-red server (Leave this field empty if you run inside the same network segment).
 The node retries to set the webhook if the device is sleeping as long as it succeeds.
 As soon as the status shows "Connected" the webhook is set.
+Note that gen2+ devices that have bluetooth support can act as a bluetooth gateway for shelly BLU devices.
+To activate that feature you must use callback node and check the bluetooth checkbox.

 Shelly Node (Generation 1)